 How does American Express compare to other banks?American Express ranks 29th on the list of the top 50 bank holding companies by deposits in the US.
 With over $67 million in customer deposits, it’s flanked by BBVA with $70 million and Discover Financial with $63 million.

 While Amex certainly holds its own on the list, it doesn’t quite compare to the nation’s leading financial provider, Bank of America, with over $1 billion in customer deposits and more than 4,000 branches nationwide.

 - Competitive APY.
-With a 1.75% APY on its savings account and even better APYs on its CDs, American Express offers competitive rates on its savings products.
+With a 1.70% APY on its savings account and even better APYs on its long-term CDs, American Express offers competitive rates on its savings products.

 - Online banking.
 Monitor your funds and make transfers from your computer or mobile device using the American Express online banking platform.